Virtual 2020 Student Poster Session on Religion, Ethics, and World Affairs

-Maya James (C'20) is an undergraduate in the College, class of 2020, majoring in government and minoring in both religion, ethics, and world affairs and creative writing.
-She will be attending Harvard Divinity School in fall 2020 to study religion, ethics, and politics, particularly the intersections of political and religious rhetoric in peacebuilding processes.
+Maya James (C'20) graduated with a degree in government and minors in both religion, ethics, and world affairs and creative writing.
 For the fall 2018 semester, she studied in Be'er Sheva, Israel, and blogged for the Junior Year Abroad Network.
-In her spare time, she enjoys dancing, cooking new recipes, and writing speculative fiction.

 About Samyukt Kumar

 Samyukt Kumar (SFS'20) is a senior in the School of Foreign Service, majoring in international economics with minors in history and religion, ethics, and world affairs.
 He is highly interested in learning about the intersection of religion and politics and religious-based conflict.
 When he is not reading about international history or politics, Samyukt enjoys playing golf and watching the New York Knicks.
 Samyukt is originally from Stamford, Connecticut, and plans to be in New York City after graduation.